Are you looking for cool apps that pay you???

 Trim is a virtual assistant app that helps you trim the costs on your bills.
 It'll analyze your spending and help negotiate lower costs on your monthly bills.

 Getaround makes renting your car simple.
 The app is a peer-to-peer car rental space, allowing you to list your car for other users' rent.
 If you don't use your vehicle often, you can easily earn $500 a month.
-This app is handy for users who live in tourist destination spots, where people are looking to rent cars for their trip.
+This app is handy for users who live in tourist destination spots, where people are looking to rent cars for their trips.

 Turo is similar to Getaround.
 The site helps you “carculate” the value of your car and list it for rental.
 This is a perfect app for users who might have a second car that sits idle most of the time.
 Make money quickly, and keep your car running!